-It takes about a year from the time gourds are planted until they are mature, cured, cleaned and ready to be crafted.
+It takes approximately a year from the time gourds are planted until they are mature, cured and ready to be crafted.
+The process can be very labor intensive.
 Each gourd is hand selected, studying its shape and texture to determine what it wants to be!
 As a product of nature, most gourds have "imperfections" such as bumps, indentations and assymetry.
 Sometimes these features are incorporated into a design; they also contribute to the uniqueness of the gourd itself.
 No two gourds are alike!

-A few gourds with a flawless patina just too pretty to cover with paint are carved/and or pyro-engraved by my husband, Bob.
+• Gourds with a flawless patina just too pretty to cover with paint are carved/and or pyroengraved.
 Translucent ink dyes are used to color allowing some of the natural mottling produced by nature to show through.

 HomeAboutGallery1Gallery2ShowsContact Us